probabl-ai/skore/README.md

 ```bash
 python -m skore launch project.skore
 ```
-This will automatically open a browser at the UI's location.
+This will automatically open a browser at the UI's location:
 1. Create a new `View`.
 2. Then, you can add items into this view, by double-cliking on them or doing drag-and-drop.
 You can visualize the stored items in the `Elements` tab on the left.